OTABISHO Yokohama Noh Theater, a facility showcasing Noh and Kyogen

 An otabisho is a place where a god rests during a shrine festival during its tour.

-The name "OTABISHO Yokohama Noh Theatre" reflects our hope that it will become a place where even those unfamiliar with Noh and Kyogen can casually drop in and experience classical performing arts.
+The name "OTABISHO Yokohama Noh Theater" reflects the hope that it will become a place where even those unfamiliar with Noh and Kyogen can casually drop in and experience classical performing arts.

-The alphabetic spelling of OTABISHO is a perfect fit for the international city of Yokohama.
-Since its opening on April 18, 2024, the theater has been attracting many visitors from both within Japan and overseas, and the base of Noh and Kyogen fans is expanding.
+The alphabetic spelling of "OTABISHO" is a perfect fit for the international city of Yokohama.
+Since its opening on April 18, 2024, the theater has been visited by many people from both within Japan and overseas, and the base of Noh and Kyogen fans is expanding.

 【entrance】